-THERE IS NO EXTENSION OF TIME FOR PAYMENT OF TAX An extension of time to file your tax return is granted when the Application for Automatic Extension (Form 1027) includes a payment for the amount of any tax reasonably estimated to be due.
-Interest accrues at the rate of $\frac{1}{2}$ % per month, or fraction of a month, on any unpaid tax from the original due date of the return until paid.
+THERE IS NO EXTENSION OF TIME FOR PAYMENT OF TAX An extension of time to file your tax return is granted when the Application for Automatic Extension (Form 1027) is filed prior to the due date of your return.
+Interest accrues on any unpaid tax at a rate of 1/2% per month, or fraction of a month, from the return's original due date until paid.